keeganstreet/compatibility-reporter/readme.md

 - `x` - Requires prefi(x) to work
 - `d` - (D)isabled by default (need to enable flag or something)
 - `#n` - Where n is a number, starting with 1, corresponds to the notes on the caniuse.com page for this feature.
 For example: `"42":"y #1"` means version 42 is supported by default and see note 1.

+## <a name="adding-checks"></a>Adding checks for features

+To add a check for a feature, add a JavaScript file in the `lib/features` folder with the same name as the Can I Use feature definition at https://github.com/Fyrd/caniuse/tree/master/features-json.
+Add a CSS, JavaScript and/or HTML fixture to the `spec/fixtures` folder to verify your check.

+### CSS

+CSS checks should define regular expressions to match declaration properties and/or declaration values.

+### JavaScript

+JavaScript checks should define regular expressions to match identifiers or literals, as per the [ESTree specification](https://github.com/estree/estree).
+Or alternatively they can check for the existence of a node type, for example the Arrow Functions test will return true if the script has a node of type `ArrowFunctionExpression`, no regular expression matching is necessary.

+### HTML

+CSS checks should define regular expressions to match element names or attribute names.